 Some data that are available on the web have been gleaned and compared in some nice graphics at gradeinflation.com.
 The author of that website published related thoughts in the CSMonitor 2009 as "Grade inflation gone wild".

-Recent data indicate that the most common grade at many colleges is now A-.
-Supportive arguments for this practice cite required effort, a student's acceptance at a selective school, or concern about harming students with lower grades.
+Supportive arguments for the practice of grade inflation often cite a student's acceptance at a selective school, required effort, or concern about harming students with lower grades.
 If these are now the criteria for grading, then the professoriate is abdicating an important responsibility.
 Students presumably chose education for help in improving themselves.
 On what long-term basis can student-customers identify real standards?
 Do students bear any responsibility for the consequences of minimal efforts?
 Do faculty really intend to stop evaluation at an admissions office, and before students enter a class?
 Is there no harm done to graduates who do not succeed because they were not taken seriously or because they did not realize that they were seen as unprofessional?
 Perhaps we need to be asking just what it is that we expect education to be doing beyond entertaining young people and keeping great numbers of them away from employment for several additional years.